 “The use to which Adam Smith was put by the avaricious capitalists resulted in the reformers’ antagonism towards him.
 His true character was lost in the battle over property rights and class privileges” (pp. 200-1).

-While attributing sophistry and deception to the Classical Economists, Ginzberg does acknowledge that the theoretical development of political economy was in its infancy, and economic conditions were substantially different from Smith’s day.
+While attributing sophistry and deception to the Classical Economists, Ginzberg acknowledges that the theoretical development of the political economy was in its infancy, and economic conditions were substantially different from Smith’s day.
 Moreover, it is surely the case that such a jaundiced view underestimates the theoretical contribution made by Smith’s successors, most notably Ricardian comparative advantage.

 One of the main problems with Ginzberg’s approach is that while he has undertaken a close reading of Smith’s work he rarely allows for or identifies intellectual influences.
 The Physiocrats are dismissed in a few sentences, and other economic writers not mentioned at all.
 Yet Smith was clearly familiar with arguments made by earlier thinkers for breaching the monopolies enjoyed by Chartered Companies, for he integrated these critiques into his work.
 Ginzberg also underplays the influential arguments of Josiah Tucker and David Hume relative to foreign trade expansion and domestic economic development.
 Smith’s ideas did not emerge in a vacuum, but represented a convergence of different strands of earlier ideas and proposals.
 The conceptual framework for his theories came from a respectable if eclectic intellectual lineage.